sharad1224/DSA-Patterns-and-Problems/README.md

 🚀 **Organized as part of a Microsoft Learn Student Ambassador (MLSA) community event** to empower students in coding, problem-solving, and open-source contribution.

+📅 **Challenge Duration:** 11th September 2025 → 24th September 2025 (14 Days)

 ---

 ## 🚀 How It Works
-1. Fork this repository.
+1. **Fork this repository.**
-2. Create a folder with the name format:
+2. **Create a folder** with the name format:
    **`PlatformName_YourName`**
    Example: `LeetCode_Arya` or `GFG_Mrunalini`.
-3. Inside your folder, create subfolders for each day:
+3. **Inside your folder, create subfolders for each day:**

-LeetCode_yourName/
+LeetCode_YourName/
 ├── Day-1/
 │ ├── Problem.md
 │ ├── Solution.java
 │ ├── Flowchart.png
 ├── Day-2/
+│ ├── Problem.md
+│ ├── Solution.java
+│ ├── Flowchart.png
-└── ...
+...
+├── Day-14/
+│ ├── Problem.md
+│ ├── Solution.java
+│ ├── Flowchart.png

 4. Each **Day-X** must include: